 Students pursuing graduate theological education on a full-time basis often find that they have a limited number of hours per week for part-time employment.
 Consequently, most full-time students generally view part-time employment as a supplemental rather than a primary means of financing their theological education.
-During the regular academic year, basic degree students who work on the Richmond campus tend to average about eight hours per week.
+During the regular academic year, basic degree students on the Richmond campus who work average about ten hours per week.